alainamstutz/IPDMA-CRT/ipdma_crt.html.md

     -   trial-level intercept

-    -   cluster/ICU-level intercepts nested within trials
+    -   cluster-level intercepts nested within trials (or ICUs in individually randomized trials)

 -   Intervention as fixed effect

--   The model adjusts SEs to account for correlation - where it exists:

-    -   For IRTs: treatment independent, SEs stay small

-    -   For CRTs: treatment clustered, SEs inflated accordingly

 IPDMA #2 & #3:

 -   Time-to-event outcome

--   Cox PH shared frailty model with random effects for clusters/centres
+-   Cox PH shared frailty model with random effects for clusters (or sites in individually randomized trials)

 -   Intervention as fixed effect

--   Unclear if a single baseline hazard across all trials is assumed, or if this has been considered by:
+-   Unclear if a single baseline hazard across all trials was assumed

-    -   stratifying baseline hazards by trial, or

-    -   including study-level frailties/random effects

 IPDMA #4:

 -   Continuous outcome

--   Generalized Estimating Equations and trial as fixed factor (separate intercepts)
+-   Generalized Estimating Equations to account for clustering within trials (if exists) and trial as fixed effect (separate intercepts)

 -   Intervention as fixed effect

--   The model adjusts SEs to account for correlation - where it exists:

-    -   For IRTs: treatment independent, SEs stay small

-    -   For CRTs: treatment clustered, SEs inflated accordingly